jake-knerr/js-style-guide/README.md

 }
 ```

 #### Documenting private/non-exported/non-interface code is discouraged.

-This preference does not include `@type` annotations designed to satisfy a type-checking program.
+An exception is if one is satisfying a type-checker.

 Prefer to make private code self-documenting, and failing that, use implementation comments to provide guidance.